gladiator/komorebik/readme.md

 komorebik's configuration is located at `~/.config/komorebik.toml`.

-The configuration executes as soon as komorebik has started, in order for changes to take effect you must restart the application.
+The configuration executes as soon as komorebik has started.
+In order for changes to take effect you must restart the application.

-A sample has been provided in `examples/`.
-It is heavily based off of the [komorebi.generated.ahk](https://github.com/LGUG2Z/komorebi/blob/master/komorebi.generated.ahk) script.
+A sample has been provided in `examples/`, it is heavily based off of the [komorebi.generated.ahk](https://github.com/LGUG2Z/komorebi/blob/master/komorebi.generated.ahk) script.

 ### Keys

-Currently, the modifier keys are `CONTROL+ALT`.
-So far, this has the least amount of conflicts with Windows but should be configurable in the future.
+Currently, the modifier keys are `CONTROL+ALT` as it has the least amount of conflicting usage but should be configurable in the future.

-Keys are structured using komorebi's socket schema.
-This should be explained in more detail in the future.
+Keys are structured using komorebi's socket schema and should be explained more in the future.

 ```toml
 [keys]